 September 4- 23, 2018

-A preview of some national pavilions at London Design Biennale 2018
+A preview of some national pavilions & special projects at London Design Biennale 2018

 Entitled After Abundance, the exhibition of Austria, conceived by Design Investigations Studio, transports visitors to an Austria contending with the stark realities of climate change, By the means of first-hand experiments, legal hacks, protest rituals, performances and atmospheric soundscapes, the installation demonstrates how those who live in this world face new challenges with tradition and technology, using craft and cunning to thrive in an altered landscape.